 Ch 11 Networks

 Well into the 21st centuryuniversal access to computer networks is becoming a reality.
-In 2017, only 15% of the population had network access in Africa, the rate of adoption is astronomical.
 In North America, 80 percent have access, as might be expected.
-It’s 68% in Australia, 63% in Europe, 40% in the Middle East and 27% in Asia.
+It’s 68% in Australia, 63% in Europe, 40% in the Middle East, 27% in Asia and 15% in Africa.

 Thanks to the open software movement and free speech protection, the global internet is the most socially constructed technology in history, with human vision driving its development for good and ill.
 This is in opposition to the technologically deterministic view that people adapt to the inevitable march of progress, with little control over technologies that are largely autonomous.